 - Isolation and aloneness.
 To create a sense of belonging in and to this world.

-For example a fear of death might be underpinning a general fear of change and moving forwards in life, or a lack of meaning might be underpinning a feelings of being stuck and an inner emptiness.
-And when, for example, the inevitability of death is faced, we wake up and begin to live life fully and authentically, no longer sleep walking through existence, or unconsciously distracting ourselves from the certainty of our demise.
+For example a fear of death might be underpinning a general fear of change and moving forwards in life.
+A lack of meaning might be underpinning a feeling of being stuck and an inner emptiness.
+When, for example, the inevitability of death is faced, we can begin to live life fully and authentically, no longer unconsciously distracting ourselves from the certainty of our demise.

-The existential approach helps to face reality, take responsibility, accept limitations, and find meaning and purpose.
+The existential approach helps us to face reality, take responsibility, accept limitations, and find meaning and purpose.

-TRANSPERSONAL: The transpersonal considers all of life’s experiences as valuable and offers a positive way of understanding our difficulties.
+The transpersonal considers all of life’s experiences as valuable and offers a positive way of understanding our difficulties.
 ‘What is the purpose of this problem?’
 ‘What qualities am I developing or need to develop?’
 ‘What can I learn from this?’
 Tough times and challenging, traumatic events can offer unique opportunities for growth, and greater awareness.
-Sometimes we need to break down to break through – a dark night of the soul is not unlike like manure heaped on barren winter soil.
-It fertilises and incubates new potential and beauty; and spring always did follow winter.
+Sometimes we need to break down to break through.
+A dark night of the soul fertilises and incubates new potential and life.

-Therapy works by discovering and expanding core qualities of the personality through connection to our inner being – the true, authentic Self.
+Therapy and healing takes place through connecting with the authentic Self and the core qualities of the personality.
 But how do we connect with this aspect of ourselves?
-By working deeply with the language of the unconscious (symbolism, colour, sound) utilising some of the following tools:
+By working with the energy body and the language of the unconscious (symbolism, colour, sound) utilising some of the following tools: